-Mhairi has long been involved in Girl Guiding Scotland and is currently involved in the planning of the 4th Ayrwaves International Camp.
+Mhairi has long been involved in Girl Guiding Scotland and does voluntary work with Alzheimers Scotland.

 As her home has always been in East Ayrshire and with her community involvement, Mhairi has a good local knowledge of a range of organisations, activities and community led projects and how to access them.
 This is very useful to make the most use of community resources where people want to do that for help they may need.